When you buy through our links, we may earn an affiliate commission.

 The most expensive device on this list, the Native Instruments Komplete Audio 6, is an all-in-one solution that’ll upgrade your recording studio and unleash your creativity.

-It offers plenty of inputs and outputs, a rich software bundle, and a high-quality sound that can compete with big-budget music productions.
+It offers plenty of inputs and outputs, a rich software bundle, and a high-quality sound that I find competitive with big-budget music production studio equipment.

-The four analog inputs (two XLR/TRS combo inputs and two line/instrument inputs) and the MIDI connectivity ensure artists can make the most of their gear and record multiple instruments simultaneously.
+The four analog inputs (two XLR/TRS combo inputs and two line/instrument inputs) and the MIDI connectivity ensure that I can make the most of my gear and record multiple instruments simultaneously.

-Furthermore, zero-latency direct monitoring allows for recording instruments and vocals with absolute accuracy.
+Furthermore, zero-latency direct monitoring allows me to record instruments and vocals with great accuracy.

-Komplete Audio 6 comes with Native Instruments' iconic instrument effects and Maschine Essentials, among others, which will help you create your signature sound or further expand your sonic palette.
+Komplete Audio 6 comes with Native Instruments' iconic instrument effects and Maschine Essentials, among others, which help me create my signature sound or further expand my sonic range.

-At $250, the features offered by the Native Instruments Komplete Audio 6 are truly a bargain.
+At $250, the features offered by the Native Instruments Komplete Audio 6 are truly a bargain so connect it with some of the best audio mixers and start rockin'!

 Read the full Native Instruments Komplete Audio review to learn more.